AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

 While you write your analysis, you may add other files too:

-- Additional environment files
-    - When you [create a module](STUB_LINK for creating a module), you can choose to include files that manage the module's software environment.
-    - In this case, your module may also contain contain R-specific (e.g., `renv.lock`) and/or Python-specific (e.g., `environment.yml`) files or folders.
-- Analysis notebooks, e.g., R Markdown files or Jupyter notebooks
+- Scripts and analysis notebooks, e.g., R Markdown files or Jupyter notebooks
+    - We recommend saving scripts in the `scripts` folder, as described above.
-    - You are welcome to save these files at the top-level of your analysis module folder, or in `scripts`.
+    - You are also welcome to notebook files in `scripts`, or in the top-level of your analysis module folder.
     Feel free to choose what location makes the most sense for your analysis, as long as it is all documented in the module's `README.md` file!
         - Please see the documentation on [structuring your analysis notebooks](STUB_LINK structure notebooks) for more information about how to write your analysis notebooks.
-- A shell script to run all code in the module
-    - If your module has multiple scripts or notebooks, we recommend adding a script (for example a `shell` script) to the top-level of your analysis module folder that will run all scripts in order.
-    - You can name this file, for example, `run_<module name>.sh` and document how to run in the module's `README.md`

     !!! note "Naming your files"
         If your module has multiple scripts or notebooks, we recommend naming them in the order they should be run.